abgondin/Web-Design-Challenge/README.md

 The website must consist of 7 pages total, including:

 * A [landing page](#landing-page) containing:
-  * An explanation of the project.
-  * Links to each visualizations page.
-There should be a sidebar containing preview images of each plot, and clicking an image should take the user to that visualization.

 * Four [visualization pages](#visualization-pages), each with:
   * A descriptive title and heading tag.
   * The plot/visualization itself for the selected comparison.